 But this little treat makes a full breakfast for me, for breakfast.
 Some mornings I do add a couple strips of bacon.
 I mean, everything is better with bacon, right?
 There are also many variations you can do with this.
 I've made a lemon bun with it.
 Just do lemon juice in place of the liquid, and add 1/2 tsp lemon flavoring.
 If you really like it lemony, add some lemon juice to the coconut oil, for the topping.
 You can make it a filled roll, which then would make it a "Bismark."
 I used to love those too.
-(Is it any wonder I ended up with diabetes?).
 You can make a chocolate ganache for the topping, or for the filling.
 You can make a custard filling if you like and top it with a chocolate ganache.
 Mind you, I haven't tried all these yet, but I have endless thoughts of the possibilities for this!
 It's sort of an off-shoot of my "Donut Bun" recipe, only this is a bit different with almond flour and psyllium powder, instead of coconut flour.

 BREAKFAST LONG JOHN

 2 tablespoons Parmesan cheese

 1 tablespoon almond flour -- (Honeyville is what I prefer)

 1 tablespoon buttermilk -- OR kefir, whey, yogurt, or club soda

 1/4 cup sweetener of your choice -- or equivalent (I use 1/4 tsp EZ Sweetz Stevia and Monk Fruit)

 1 teaspoon coconut oil -- or butter